robinovitch61/wander/README.md

 An efficient terminal application/TUI for your [HashiCorp Nomad](https://www.nomadproject.io/) cluster.

-- Browse jobs, allocations, tasks, and logs
+- Browse jobs, allocations, and tasks
+- Live tail logs
 - Exec to run commands in running tasks
 - Tail global or targeted events using a jq query
 - Save any view as a local file